 The court will assess the following factors:

-In Alberta, options of “sole custody” (also known as “full custody”) and “joint custody” exist.
+In Alberta, options of “sole custody” (now known as “sole decision-making responsibilities”) and “joint custody” exist.

 The Court prefers joint custody, if possible, as this means that both parents will be involved in making the key decisions for the upbringing of their child.